• Skip to primary navigation

 Immediately, seek out a company contact if you see a position posted or hear about a job through your network as a huge percentage of positions are filled through referrals.
 Do not wait and find a referral first!

 At the same time, very aggressively, reach out to recruiters or HR professionals in the company to find out who is hiring for the position.
-Your goal will be to have a discussion with the hiring manager.
+Your goal will be to discuss with the hiring manager.

 The strategy of my fellow Launch Pad Job Club board member, Jim Adcock, was to reach out to recruiters and ask, “I wanted to make sure you received my resume.
 The sexual nature of my last name sometimes causes my resume to get caught in SPAM filters.”